Loading...

 Why It Matters

-Ancient Societies is one of four sections in the HSC Ancient History exam and tests your ability to construct evidence-based arguments about how ancient peoples lived, worked and governed themselves.
-Understanding social hierarchies, the role of religion, economic systems and the position of women and slaves in civilisations like New Kingdom Egypt and Sparta builds the analytical skills assessed throughout the exam.
-The evidence from sites such as Deir el-Medina and literary sources like Plutarch and Xenophon requires careful evaluation of reliability and usefulness — skills that directly improve your performance in source-based questions across all sections of the paper.
+Ancient Societies is one of four sections in the HSC Ancient History external examination and tests your ability to construct evidence-based arguments about how ancient peoples lived, worked and governed themselves.
+Understanding social hierarchies, the role of religion, economic systems and the position of women, non-citizens and enslaved people in civilisations like New Kingdom Egypt, Sparta and Augustan Rome builds the analytical skills assessed throughout the exam.
+The evidence — from Deir el-Medina ostraca and the tomb of Rekhmire to the Amarna letters, Plutarch, Xenophon, Aristotle, the Res Gestae and the Ara Pacis — requires careful evaluation of reliability, perspective and usefulness, and NESA consistently rewards candidates who engage with the methodological debates (the "Spartan mirage", the Augustan self-presentation, the temple economy) rather than simply listing facts.
+Mastering this section also builds the source-analysis skills that transfer directly to the Cities of Vesuvius core and the Personalities and Historical Periods sections, so the work you do here pays dividends across the full HSC Ancient History paper.

 Key Concepts